including Dance Studies, Musical Theatre Studies, and Shakespeare Studies

 Admission to the BFA Program

-The BFA in Theatre has limited enrolment.
+The BFA in Theatre has limited enrollment.
 All theatre students must first be accepted as a BA or BS Theatre major.
 Admission to the theatre BFA program is by audition or portfolio presentation in the area of interest.
 Students must consult the BFA program advisor in their area of interest for specific restrictions and guidelines prior to applying for admission to the theatre BFA program.
 Students not accepted into a BFA sequence may reapply once.
 Students may only pursue one BFA concentration at a time.
 For more information about audition/interview guidelines and dates, please contact the Theatre office.

 Shakespeare Studies Minor